tjameswilliams/wp-framework/README.md

   // --> Do something else on live.
 }
 ```

-Also note that if your development environment is set as live, or you have chosen not to use the environment functionality
-a '/cache' file will be created to store your minified scripts.
-The 'functions.php' file manages all caching functionality
-you can forceably re-create all cache files by including the URL parameter `dumpcache=true`.

 You can extend your .env file to store any values you would like to access per environment, for instance you could
 specify the default 'to' address for internal emails by adding it to your environment file.